eliias/isorun/README.md

 > A JavaScript render target for Ruby (on Rails)

+Don't use this for anything but experiments.
+There are better ways to embed V8 in your application.
+Check out [miniracer](https://github.com/rubyjs/mini_racer).

 ## Server-side rendering

 The slowest way to deliver a user interface, is delivering a JavaScript file